tymur-l/SnakeGame_FPGA/text/article.md

 ### Game logic

-During the development, we tried several approaches, however, ended up with the one that requires a minimal amount of memory and is quite easy to implement in hardware and make computations parallel.
+During the development, we tried several approaches, however, we ended up with the one that requires a minimal amount of memory and is quite easy to implement in hardware and make computations parallel.

-As VGA draws a pixel at each clock cycle starting from the left top one, going to right bottom, the VGA_Draw module, which is responsible for producing a color for a pixel, needs to know which color to use for current coordinates.
+As VGA draws a pixel at each clock cycle starting from the left top one, going to the right bottom, the VGA_Draw module, which is responsible for producing a color for a pixel, needs to identify which color to use for current coordinates.
 That's what the game logic module should output - an entity code for the given coordinates.

 Nevertheless, it is not a single function of the module.
 Additionally, it has to update the game state sometimes.
 It can be updated only after the full screen was drawn.
 That's where game_upd_clk module comes in.
 A signal produced by this module is used to determine when to update.